 Lifestyle modifications

-A lot more information about this, directed to patients, can be found on the Migraine Trust website.
+More information about lifestyle factors can be found on the Migraine Trust website.

 Sleep in sufficient quantity is important for all headaches.
 Migraine can also be brought on by sleeping too much, e.g. on weekends.
-Lack of sleep is often a major cause of disability in cluster headaches, as the pain keeps them up all night.
-As always, insomnia should be primarily addressed by cognitive sleep therapy including the principles of sleep hygiene and sleep restriction, and not by medication.
-Amitriptyline can however be helpful as an addition.
+Insomnia should be managed by behavioural change rather than by medication, amitriptyline can however be helpful as an addition.

 Diet can affect headaches, primarily as skipping meals can bring on a headache.
-A few patients with migraine have specific triggers such as citrus or cheese but they are usually well aware of this and there’s not need to go on an extreme diet.
+Some patients with migraine have specific triggers such as citrus or cheese but they are usually well aware of this and there’s not need to go on an extreme diet.

 Drinking too much alcohol brings on a headache.
-In particular, red wine is often a very strong trigger for migraine.
-Drinking caffeinated drinks can help relieve a headache in the short term but then cause a rebound headache, similar to medication overuse headaches.
-The patient should therefore be advised to try stopping caffeine together.
+In particular, red wine is often a trigger for migraine.
+Caffeinated drinks can help relieve a headache in the short term but then cause a rebound headache, similar to medication overuse headaches, and it’s therefore often best to avoid caffeine especially in the evenings.

 Smoking can make all headaches worse.
-Many patients with cluster headache smokes, and this will usually also prevent them from having oxygen treatment.
+When patients with cluster headache smokes, this will prevent them from having oxygen treatment.

 Exercise can improve headaches.
-It seems that walking is not enough, and we recommend exercising enough to become short of breath at least twice a week.
-Relaxation exercises such as yoga / tai chi to prevent muscle tension can also be helpful.
+We recommend exercise intense enough to cause shortness of breath at least a couple of times a week, and also regular relaxation exercises such as yoga / tai chi to prevent muscle tension can also be helpful.

 Rescue medication

-Pain killers are the main part of headache treatment.
-It’s important not to use pain killers too often, but it’s also important to use high enough doses or combinations of pain killers when it’s needed.
-If a treatment hasn’t worked a couple of times, try another combination next time or increase the dose.
+Pain killers are sufficient treatment for most persons with headache.
+It’s important not to use pain killers too often, but it’s also important to use pain killers early enough and in high enough doses when needed.
+If one treatment hasn’t worked on 2-3 occasions, try another combination or increase the dose.
 The goal is to become pain free within an hour.

 Paracetamol is typically only helpful for mild headaches.

 Triptans are the most effective pain killers for migraine.
 Start with sumatriptan 50mg.
-If not effective, try 100mg next time.
-If still not effective, try adding Ibuprofen or Naproxen or Aspirin.
-If still not effective, add an anti-nausea medication.
-If still not effective try another triptan.
-There are four triptans on the Dorset formulary (sumatriptan, zolmitriptan, rizatriptan, frovatriptan) where frovatriptan has a much longer half life than the other three.
-Sumatriptan and Zolmitriptan also exists as nasal spray which should be tried if tablets fail, especially if there is significant nausea.
-As a last resort, sumatriptan injection can work when other forms have failed.
+If not effective, combine with NSAID or try 100mg next time.
+If still not effective, try another triptan.
+There are four triptans on the Dorset formulary: sumatriptan, zolmitriptan, rizatriptan, frovatriptan.
+The first three are similar but frovatriptan has slower onset and longer duration.
+Sumatriptan and Zolmitriptan exist as nasal spray which is useful if the headaches are quick onset or come with severe nausea – in these cases sumatriptan injection is also an option.
 On the BNF, there are also naratriptan, eletriptan, and almotriptan.

 More about Triptans